ga-wdi-lessons/sinatra-rest/intro-and-params.md

 > What's up with that `%20`?
 We can't have spaces in URLs, so we have to *encode* them.

 How can we do this in sinatra?
+Using Named Parameters.

 ### Named Parameters in the Route

+Name parameters are like placeholders in our route.
+Any info in that part of the URL will get stored (automatically by Sinatra) in the params hash for *that particular request*.

 Let's add the following example to our app: